olmescode/DataModule/README.md

-## DataModule
+# DataModule
 DataModule is a versatile and efficient Roblox Library that provides a central point to manage and cache storage players' data in Roblox games The library includes configurations, server, and client APIs, and callbacks.

-### Features
+## Features
 The DataModule library offers a number of key features, including:

 * Easy-to-use, clear and modular API for data storage and retrieval.
 * Server and client APIs for setting, retrieving, updating, and deleting data.
 * Efficient data caching, with the library storing data in memory for quick access.
-* Guaranteed consistency between server and client data
+* Guaranteed consistency between server and client data.
-* Event-based callbacks for changes to data, including updates, sets, and deletes
+* Event-based callbacks for changes to data, including updates, sets, and deletes.
-* Default data options for players with no saved data in the DataStore
+* Default data options for players with no saved data in the DataStore.
 * Autosaving feature to automatically save data changes in the DataStore.

-### Usage
+## Usage
 To use the DataModule library in your project, you need to require the DataModule script.
-This script contains the main functionality of the library, including the configuration, functions, server APIs, client APIs, and callbacks.
+This ModuleScript contains the main functionalities of the library, including the configuration, functions, server APIs, client APIs, and callbacks.

-### Setting up
+## Setting up
 ~~~
 local Players = game:GetService("Players")
 local ServerStorage = game:GetService("ServerStorage")